Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

     Requirements:
     * The path must be unique *across all {{site.konnect_short_name}} organizations*.
-    If your desired path is already taken, you will be promted to enter another one.
+    If your desired path is already taken, you will be prompted to enter another one.
     * The path can be any alphanumeric string.
     * The path does not require a slash (`/`).
 {% endif %}